Ryan Grigson: Professional

-Grigson was drafted by the Cincinnati Bengals in the sixth round (175th overall) of the 1995 NFL draft.
+Grigson was selected by the Cincinnati Bengals in the sixth round, with the 175th overall pick, of the 1995 NFL draft.
 He was signed to a contract by the Bengals on June 10, 1995, but was waived during final cuts on August 28.
-He was signed by the Detroit Lions shortly thereafter and spent the 1995 season with the team.
-He was released by the Lions on August 14, 1996.
-He played for the Toronto Argonauts of the Canadian Football League in 1997 before he suffered a career-ending back injury and was forced to retire.
+He was claimed off waivers by the Detroit Lions shortly thereafter.
+He did not play in any games during the 1995 season and missed time due to a back injury.
+Grigson was released by the Lions on August 14, 1996.
+He signed with the Toronto Argonauts of the Canadian Football League in 1997.
+However, he suffered another back injury and was released during final roster cuts on June 21, 1997.

 Executive and coaching career

-Saskatchewan Roughriders
+Early coaching and scouting

 Following his retirement from playing, Grigson became a pro scout for the Saskatchewan Roughriders in 1998.
-In the same year, he was an assistant coach for McPherson College's football team.
+In the same year, he was the offensive line coach for McPherson College.
 In 1999, he was a player personnel coordinator and assistant coach for the Buffalo Destroyers of the Arena Football League.

 St. Louis Rams

 Grigson was hired by the St. Louis Rams as a national scout in 1999.
 He was part of the Rams' Super Bowl XXXIV championship team in 1999 and the Rams' NFC Championship/Super Bowl XXXVI team in 2001 as an area scout.
+He spent five years in total with the Rams, working as a national scout from 1999 to 2000 and an area scout from 2001 to 2003.